Australian Broker Call *Extra* Edition - May 11, 2022 - FNArena

 Petra Capital increases its target price for Austral Resources Australia to $0.47 from $0.45 on upward revisions to near-term copper cathode output.
 The output derives from the company's Mt Kelly copper oxide solvent-extraction/electrowinning plant.

 The analyst highlights an aggressive 12-month exploration program which aims to expand the company's existing resource of around 420,000t of contained copper.
-Buy.
+Buy retained.

 The March quarter saw operations commence at the new Anthill Mine.